-(Clomid®*) is a medicine that causes ovulation by acting on the pituitary gland.
-It is often used in women who have polycystic ovarian syndrome (PCOS) or other problems with ovulation.
+- Clomiphene citrate (Clomid®*) is a medicine that causes ovulation by acting on the pituitary gland.
+It is often used in women who have polycystic ovary syndrome (PCOS)external icon or other problems with ovulation.
+It is also used in women with normal ovulation to increase the number of mature eggs produced.
 This medicine is taken by mouth.

-- Human menopausal gonadotropin or hMG (Repronex®*; Pergonal®*) are medicines often used for women who don't ovulate because of problems with their pituitary gland-hMG acts directly on the ovaries to stimulate ovulation.
-It is an injected medicine.
+- Human menopausal gonadotropin or hMG (Menopur®*; Repronex®*; Pergonal®*) is an injectable medication often used for women who don’t ovulate because of problems with their pituitary gland -- hMG acts directly on the ovaries to stimulate development of mature eggs.

-- Metformin (Glucophage®*) is a medicine doctors use for women who have insulin resistance and/or PCOS.
+- Metformin (Glucophage®*) is a medicine doctors use for women who have insulin resistance or diabetes and PCOSexternal icon.
 This drug helps lower the high levels of male hormones in women with these conditions.
 This helps the body to ovulate.
 Sometimes clomiphene citrate or FSH is combined with metformin.
-This medicine is usually taken by mouth.
+This medicine is taken by mouth.

-- Bromocriptine (Parlodel®*) is a medicine used for women with ovulation problems because of high levels of prolactin.
-Prolactin is a hormone that causes milk production.
+- Bromocriptine (Parlodel®*) and Cabergoline (Dostinex ®*) are medications used for women with ovulation problems because of high levels of prolactin.
+These medications are taken by mouth.

 What is intrauterine insemination (IUI)?